Parametric measures of variability induced by risk measures

 Note that convexity (B6) and homogeneity (A3) with $\alpha=1$ together also imply subadditivity.
 Hence, either assuming (B5) or (B6), we get \eqref{eq:subadd}.
 It follows from \eqref{eq:subadd} and (B1) that there exists $\beta>0$ such that $\nu(Y)-\nu(X) \le \nu (Y-X) \le \beta \Vert Y-X\Vert_\infty $ where $\Vert Y-X \Vert_\infty$ is the essential supremum of $|Y-X|$.
 Hence, $\nu$ is uniformly continuous with respect to the supremum norm.
 Moreover, as a consequence of (B1), (A3) and \eqref{eq:subadd}, $\X_\nu$ is a convex cone that contains $L^\infty$.

-Theorem 1 of \cite{WWW20} suggests that a real functional on a convex cone that is uniformly continuous with respect to the supremum norm, law-invariant, and satisfying (B2) and (B4) is a distortion riskmetric in the sense of that paper; see \eqref{eq:distortionrep} below.
-Further, using Theorem 3 of \cite{WWW20}, we know that any of (B5)-(B7) implies that $\nu$ is a convex distortion riskmetric on $\X_\nu\cap L^1$.
-By Theorem 5 of \cite{WWW20}, $\nu$ has a representation, for some finite measures $\mu_1$ and $\mu_2$,
+Theorem 1 of \cite{WWW20} states that a real functional on a convex cone that is uniformly continuous with respect to the supremum norm, law-invariant, and satisfying (B2) and (B4) is a distortion riskmetric in the sense of that paper; see \eqref{eq:distortionrep} below.
+Further, Theorem 3 of \cite{WWW20} says that each of (B5)-(B7) is equivalent to the convexity of a distortion riskmetric.
+Hence, $\nu$ is a convex distortion riskmetric on $\X_\nu\cap L^1$.
+Theorem 5 of \cite{WWW20} gives a representation of convex distortion riskmetrics; that is, $\nu$ has a representation, for some finite measures $\mu_1$ and $\mu_2$,

 By symmetry (B3), we know

 Hence, we can take $\mu=(\mu_1+\mu_2)/2$, and get

 Relevance (B1) implies $\mu\ne 0$, which in turn implies $\X_\nu \subset L^1$, as the effective domain of $\Delta_p^\ES$ is $L^1$ for $p\in (0,1)$.
 Hence, the two functionals $ \nu$ and $ \nu_\mu $ coincide on $\X_\nu$ which contains $L^\infty$.
 Also note that both $ \nu$ and $ \nu_\mu $ satisfy continuity (B2), and hence one can approximate any random variable outside $\X_\nu$ with truncated random variables, and obtain that $ \nu$ and $ \nu_\mu $ also coincide on $\X$. \end{proof}